AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-17211 - Experience Fragments - Experience Fragments component path picker dialog which shows experience fragments that are deleted
 * SITES-17894 - Launches - Promotion of nested launches reverts launch content to a version from its ancestor
 * SITES-16042 - MSM - Live Copies - Annotations are displaying incorrectly in the Livecopy after rollouts
-* SITES-16691 - MSM - Live Copies - When the customer selects 'rollout' or 'rollout to' from the 'rollout' icon on a component, the 'continue' button is greyed out.
+* SITES-16691 - MSM - Live Copies - When the customer selects 'rollout' or 'rollout to' from the 'rollout' icon on a component, the 'continue' button is grayed out.
 * SITES-16733 - MSM - Live Copies - Blueprint index page cannot be rolled out when rep:policy applied to node
 * SITES-17155 - MSM - Live Copies - Headers & Footers are translated back to English when LiveCopy is renamed
 * SITES-17492 - MSM - Live Copies - AEM Page Live Copy Layout Inconsistencies